|

 condition of the art work, and drawn some conclusions about its genesis.
 Likely it's a

-chromolithograph or a 'chromo' as they were known in the day (therefore not a watercolour process as I wrongly surmised at first writing) so a paint-on-stone print.
-It's unusual insofar as bungalow friezes are often repeating patterns rather than scenic depictions with people and animals.
+chromolithograph or a 'chromo' as they were known back in the day (therefore not a watercolour process, as I wrongly surmised when first writing about the frieze) so a paint-on-stone print.
+It's unusual insofar as bungalow friezes are often repeating patterns rather than scenic depictions containing people and animals.
 Lawson Wood’s

 signature block is also a printed device.
 Another blog reader with an art school background suggested that the frieze might have been made with a technique known as 'pochoir', a printing process using stencils.
 Further research is needed to tie down the exact process used to make the art object.

-Soon Simone will return to repair areas of the frieze that are damaged or have discoloured in reaction to daylight or because of acids leeching from an earlier wallpaper under the frieze.This intervention is intended to stabilize the artifact, not to
+I hope that Simone will return soon to repair areas of the frieze that are damaged or have discoloured in reaction to daylight or because of acids leeching from an earlier wallpaper under the existing frieze.This intervention is intended to stabilize the artifact, not to

-attempt its restoration (which would involve wet-cleaning it to remove a layer of wood smoke and tobacco
+attempt a restoration (which would involve expensive wet-cleaning to remove a layer of wood smoke and tobacco

 residues).
 Interestingly, Simone called

-a few weeks ago to relay that she had come across a couple of similarly signed Lawson Wood prints at a local
+a few weeks back to relay that she had come across a couple of similarly signed Lawson Wood prints at a local

 auction house – and that they were versions of the same details on the

-frieze in our living room, but coloured rather less vividly.
+frieze in our living room, but ones coloured rather less vividly.

-While I had no idea what I’d do with these quite bulky prints in a house with so little wallspace for display, I allowed myself to put in a reserve bid at the last moment and then was surprised to learn
+While I had no idea what I’d do with these quite bulky prints in a house with so little wallspace for any display (that was the designer's express intention I believe) I allowed myself to put in a low reserve bid at the last moment, and then was surprised to learn

 I’d acquired them for next to nothing.
 It appears there's not much traction for Lawson Wood in 2014 Victoria!
 But, it seems I do have a knack for complicating matters, and that I am a